VladDInhaler/dial_player/README.md

 # dial_player
-Plays videos on input from a microcontroller.
+Plays videos on microcontroller input.

 It was used as part of a project, where the user could play videos on a screen by dialing numbers on an old rotary phone.